 Achyut Palav was born in Mumbai in 1960.
-He graduated in General Diploma in Art from Sir J.J.
+He graduated with a General Diploma in Art from Sir J.J.
 Institute of Applied Art, Mumbai in 1982.
-While he was in school, he realised there was more to letters than what meets the eye.
 Under the guidance of R.K.
 Joshi, he honed his calligraphy skills.
 He then received a research scholarship from Ulka Advertising in 1984.
-He focused on ‘Modi’ script, which is a specialised branch of calligraphy which was used from 15th – 17th century.
+He focused on the ‘Modi’ script, which is a specialised branch of calligraphy which was used from 15th – 17th century.
 He was a faculty member of the Sir J.J.
 Institute of Applied Art, Mumbai.

-There was no stopping him after his scholarship.
-Palav wanted to bring calligraphy ahead not only as art form but a expressive medium where letters in all their nakedness become alive, vibrating, pulsating with its inherent, shape, giving a canvas space to thoughts and a meaning to the sounds & actions.
-He believes each letter in every script known to man holds an eternal power, an individual beauty in its vertical, horizontal, angular lines, in their continuity.
-He expresses his thoughts through the medium of letters.
+Palav wanted to bring calligraphy ahead not only as an art form, but an expressive medium.
+He believes each letter in every script known to man holds an eternal power, an individual beauty in its vertical, horizontal, angular lines, and in their continuity.
 His magical strokes flow freely from the plethora of instruments he uses to mark the surface with ink.
 These instruments include a toothbrush, shaving brush, a blush-on brush, a spatula and a tin lid apart from the usual pens.
 Palav, India’s most recognised calligrapher, initially started working with paper, but now he experiments with various surfaces like canvas, the cover of a keyboard, slate, ceramic tiles and wooden sets.

-Palav founded the Achyut Palav School of Calligraphy which propagates the art of calligraphy.
+Palav founded the Achyut Palav School of Calligraphy, Navi Mumbai which propagates the art of calligraphy.
 The school is built on the foundation of India’s rich culture & vast heritage of scripts, and he is determined to keep the more than 5 century old legacy alive through basic courses in calligraphy.